pulb/mailnag/README.md

 Mailnag is available in the [AUR](https://aur.archlinux.org/packages/mailnag/) repository.
 Please either run `yaourt -S mailnag` or `packer -S mailnag` (as root) to install the package.

+### openSUSE
+Mailnag is available in openSUSE Tumbleweed.
+Run `sudo zypper install mailnag` in a terminal to install it.

 ### Generic Tarballs
 Distribution independent tarball releases are available [here](https://launchpad.net/mailnag/trunk/mailnag-master).
 Just run `./setup.py install` (as root) to install Mailnag,